rustfoundation/foundation.rust-lang.org/news/announcing-the-rust-foundation-s-2023-fellows.md

 ## Yukang ([<u>@chenyukang</u>](https://github.com/chenyukang))

 Yukang has been engaged in the Rust ecosystem since about 2015.
 He has been involved in several Rust open-source projects, including the fields of programming language, container, WebAssembly, etc. Over the past year, Yukang has continuously contributed to the Rust compiler, focusing on diagnostics, parser, infra, and bug fixes.
-He now works remotely as a Rust software engineer.
+He now works remotely at Cryptape as a Rust software engineer.

 The focus of Yukang’s Fellowship year will be contributing to the Rust compiler, under the mentorship of the Compiler Team.